How Much Do UX Designers Make?

 UX accomplishes this by optimizing things like the aesthetic design of a product’s user interface (the look and feel of the menus, buttons, screens, etc. used to interact with a product), navigation design (the layout users follow to get to different parts of the product), and overall product usability (the level of effectiveness, efficiency, and satisfaction a user experiences when using a product to achieve specific goals).

-I reached out to a career trend expert and a UX professional to pin down what kind of realistic prospects are out there for UX design careers, what it takes to get hired in UX, and how much money UX designers can expect to make.
+I reached out to Glassdoor Career Trend Expert Alison Sullivan and Fanalyze CEO and Founder and UX professional Juan Juan to pin down what kind of realistic prospects are out there for UX design careers, what it takes to get hired in UX, and how much money UX designers can expect to make.

 Table of Contents